Start here

 The Expert Builder

-Even today, data quality and robust systems are often overlooked and rare.
+Even today, data quality and robust systems are often overlooked.
 But, if you want to avoid being stuck in maintenance mode most of your workday, you need to become a master of your craft.

-Obviously, this includes knowledge of the tools, you are using.
-But most engineers stop here and forget the parts that truly matter.
+Obviously, this includes knowledge of the tools.
+But most data engineers stop here and forget the parts that truly matter.

 I’m a big believer in mastering the fundamentals first, before becoming an expert in tool X or platform Y.